 - Further research to collect data on crop response to irrigation rate on the Coastal Plain and throughout the humid climate of the CBW.
 As indicated in this report, published research on deficit irrigation and its impact on crop yields in semi-arid regions is plentiful, but it is lacking in the CBW.
 The impact of irrigation on crop nutrient uptake and yield on the Coastal Plain would help to better understand water quality impacts.
-Access to existing unpublished information relating yields to nutrient load reductions would also be useful. - Further CBW research on variable rate irrigation to address irrigation on fields encompassing wetlands or uneven soil moisture conditions.
+Access to existing unpublished information relating yields to nutrient load reductions would also be useful. - Further field research to test NUE assumptions regarding non-irrigated vs. irrigated plots under Delaware field conditions (Sims et al. 2012) and the impact of those assumptions on nitrogen loss. - Further CBW research on variable rate irrigation to address irrigation on fields encompassing wetlands or uneven soil moisture conditions.
 Blanket irrigation rates across a field with uneven soil conditions can result in significant nutrient transport from characteristically wetter areas. - Further CBW research on the interaction of irrigation management with other measurable variables (e.g., yields, biomass, soil moisture). - Further CBW field research on supplemental irrigation.
 Inconclusive data limits the assertion that increased crude protein in corn is an indication of less nutrients subject to leaching. - Sensitivity analyses of studies looking at N leaching associated with irrigation to account for potential noise in the observed data. - Development of model scenarios to address impacts of various environmental conditions on potential for nutrient leaching and transport.
 Identification of modeling data that does exist that can inform evaluation of irrigation under different environmental conditions. - Monitoring water and land management practices in a strategic manner to collect the data most critical to informing modeling scenarios that can more definitively demonstrate if better irrigation management can significantly reduce N leachate entering groundwater.
-A long-term (5-8 year) study with broad participation is needed to get a better sense of average conditions. - Further research to explore the impact of litter and manure application under irrigated conditions.
+A long-term (5-8 year) study with broad participation is needed to get a better sense of average conditions.

+- Further research to explore the impact of litter and manure application under irrigated conditions.
 Irrigation research in the mid-west U.S. primarily considers fertilizer-only cropland.
-Agriculture on the Delmarva Peninsula relies heavily on the plentiful local supply of poultry litter as a valuable soil amendment due to its organic matter content,

-N, P and micronutrient constituents.
-Although there are some published studies that consider litter and manure application under irrigated conditions, they were not relevant to the current report (Feyereisen et al., 2010; Glaesner et al., 2011; Kang et al., 2011).

-• Further research and data informing the conditions under which a water quality benefit could be expected from cropland irrigations (e.g., weather, water management, nutrient management, healthy soil practices, soil organic matter content).
+Agriculture on the Delmarva Peninsula relies heavily on the plentiful local supply of poultry litter as a valuable soil amendment due to its organic matter content, N, P and micronutrient constituents.
+Although there are some published studies that consider litter and manure application under irrigated conditions, they were not relevant to the current report (Feyereisen et al., 2010; Glaesner et al., 2011; Kang et al., 2011). - Further research and data informing the conditions under which a water quality benefit could be expected from cropland irrigations (e.g., weather, water management, nutrient management, healthy soil practices, soil organic matter content). - Further research into the most efficient N rates for irrigated corn and other crops to ensure that nutrient application recommendations are based off the latest scientific data.